How to Practice Divination as a Shaman

-We are living in a massive, complex web of cause and effect, and what if the brain was able to pick up those vibrations and translate them into a vision or dream that makes sense to the person.
+We're living in a massive, complex web of cause and effect, and what if the brain was able to pick up those vibrations and translate them into a vision or dream that makes sense to the person?

 I’m just saying…you don’t have to believe it.